hackingbutlegal/threat-parallels/README.md

 ## Credits
 - Icons: Lucide React
-- Framework: React + Vite
+- Framework: React + Next.js
 - Styling: Tailwind CSS

 ## License
 MIT License - Feel free to use, modify, and distribute with attribution.
 Copyright Jacqueline Singh, 2024

+This project is part of ongoing research into threat actor methodologies and parallel patterns in cyber and information operations.
+When using or referencing this work, please cite: Singh, J. (2024).
+Threat Actor Parallels Visualization.
+GitHub. https://github.com/hackingbutlegal/threat-parallels

 ---